James Moontasri

-James Moontasri (เจมส์ มูลทาศรี; born April 10, 1988) is a retired German-born American mixed martial artist who competes in the Welterweight division.
-Moontasri has competed in RFA and is currently signed with the UFC.
-James was also a silver medalist at the 2007 Pan American Games in taekwondo, 2007 USA Tae Kwon Do Male Athlete of the Year, and 2x USA Tae Kwon Do National Champion.
-He holds the rank of Brown Belt in Jiu Jitsu from Franklin Aguirre and Brandon Bender (James received his Blue Belt and Purple Belt from John Machado.)
+James Moontasri (เจมส์ มูลทาศรี; born April 10, 1988) is an American retired mixed martial artist who competed in the Light and Welterweight divisions.
+Moontasri competed in RFA and the UFC.
+James was also a silver medalist at the 2007 Pan American Games in Tae Kwon Do, 2007 USA Tae Kwon Do Male Athlete of the Year, and 2x USA Tae Kwon Do National Champion.

 Early life

-Moontasri was born in Frankfurt, Germany to a Korean American mother and a Thai American military father.
+Moontasri was born in Frankfurt, Germany to a Korean-American mother and a Thai-American military father.

 Mixed martial arts career

 Resurrection Fighting Alliance

 With a 4–1 mixed martial arts record, Moontasri made his RFA debut on August 16, 2013, facing R.J.
 Clifford at RFA 9: Munhoz vs. Curran.
 He won the bout via third round TKO.
 In his next fight, he faced Rick Reger at RFA 12: Ortega vs. Koch on January 24, 2014, submitting Reger via a rear-naked choke in the second round.

 For his third appearance with the promotion, Moontasri faced Jordan Rinaldi at RFA 15: Casey vs. Sanchez on June 6, 2014.
 He won the bout via second round KO, and just a couple weeks later, it was announced that Moontasri had signed with the UFC.